grindsa/acme2certifier/docs/cert_chain.md

 Optional JSON list of SHA-256 fingerprints.
 Any certificate in the handler bundle that matches is dropped.

+Use this for a **suffix** of the chain (the self-signed root, or the issuing CA plus that root).
+After skip, remaining certificates must still certify the previous one (RFC 8555) unless `cert_chain_link_check` is `False`.
+Skipping a middle certificate while keeping what followed it (for example dropping the ICA and keeping the root) is a configuration error.

 - Matching uses the fingerprint, not the subject name, so re-issuing an intermediate under the same DN does not quietly change what gets filtered.
 - Fingerprints are normalized (lowercase hex, colons and spaces ignored).
 - Listing the end-entity certificate is a configuration error.